OctHe/ICE/README.md

     git config --global http.proxy 'socks5://127.0.0.1:8088'
     git config --global https.proxy 'socks5://127.0.0.1:8088'

+To avoid the network problem, it is recommended to set a proxy for the terminal, similar to the proxy in git.
+The proxy can be set with the following command in the `~/.zshrc` file (suppose the shell is `zsh`).

+    export http_proxy="socks5://127.0.0.1:7890"
+    export https_proxy="socks5://127.0.0.1:7890"

 The *vim-plug* can be automatically installed to manage plugins when vim is firstly started.
 All plugins can be installed by vim-plug with `:PlugInstall` vimrc provides some customized configurations at final.